Lisboa (Lisbon), Portugal’s capital, is a historical city that experienced a tourism boom in recent years.

 Elevador de Santa Justa , also known as Ascensor de Santa Justa, is an iconic vertical lift that connects the lower area of Baixa with Carmo Square.

-The fact that its infrastructure is made of iron combined with its Neo-Gothic style, gives the look and feel of the Eiffel Tower, although there is no direct connection between both monuments.
+The fact that its infrastructure is made of iron, combined with its Neo-Gothic style, gives it the look and feel of the Eiffel Tower, although there is no direct connection between the two monuments.

 Bairro Alto (High Neighborhood)

-The heart of Bairro Alto becomes alive after dark, when locals and tourists alike flock here for a drink, a restaurant, many serving meals until after-hours, a club, or to listen to the traditional Fado.
+The heart of Bairro Alto comes alive after dark when locals and tourists alike flock here for a drink, a restaurant (many serving meals until after-hours), a club, or to listen to traditional Fado.

-Although these days there are plenty of nightlife areas in Lisbon, Bairro Alto still wins the heart of the bourgeoisie due to its strong mix between tradition and nightlife.
-If its center might look sleepy during the day, especially on the weekends, its surroundings will have plenty of sites worth where you will find a vibrant life.
+Although these days there are plenty of nightlife areas in Lisbon, Bairro Alto still wins the heart of the bourgeoisie due to its strong mix of tradition and nightlife.
+If its center might look sleepy during the day, especially on weekends, its surroundings still offer plenty of sites where you will find vibrant life.

 Elevador da Bica (Bica Funicular)

-Elevador da Bica, also known as Ascensor da Bica, is one of Lisbon's most iconic pictures is the image of this funicular sliding down the steep hill and heading towards Cais do Sodré just before the sunset.
-Along the sideways of the funicular tracks, you will find small bars where people usually go inside to get a drink and stay outside for a chat, after all, it's Bairro Alto, any place is good to drink and socialize.
+Elevador da Bica, also known as Ascensor da Bica, is one of Lisbon’s most iconic sights—the image of this funicular sliding down the steep hill toward Cais do Sodré just before sunset.
+Along the sides of the funicular tracks, you will find small bars where people usually go inside to get a drink and stay outside to chat; after all, it’s Bairro Alto, any place is good to drink and socialize.

 Miradouro de Santa Catarina (Santa Catarina Viewpoint)

-Miradouro de Santa Catarina is a stone away from the Bica funicular, and it's one of the most popular places in Lisbon to watch the sunset.
-With the perfect timing, you will get your unforgettable snapshot of Bica funicular and still arrive in time to see the sun lower over the 25 de Abril Bridge.
-However, due to its popularity, it's better to arrive earlier if you want to find a spot to sit.
+Miradouro de Santa Catarina is a stone’s throw from the Bica funicular, and it’s one of the most popular places in Lisbon to watch the sunset.
+With perfect timing, you can capture an unforgettable snapshot of the Bica funicular and still arrive in time to see the sun lower over the 25 de Abril Bridge.
+However, due to its popularity, it’s better to arrive earlier if you want to find a spot to sit.

-At the center of this place, you will find the Adamastor statue, which is the mystical monster created by the poet Camões in his epic book: Lusíadas.
+At the center of this place, you will find the Adamastor statue, the mythical monster created by the poet Camões in his epic book Lusíadas.
 The viewpoint has the typical kiosk that serves drinks and snacks.

-If you decide to splurge, on its right side you have a rooftop restaurant with a privileged view of the city, and just behind the viewpoint there is the quaint restaurant with lawn seating, for those with extra cash that want to enjoy the relaxed atmosphere at sunset.
+If you decide to splurge, on its right side there is a rooftop restaurant with a privileged view of the city, and just behind the viewpoint, there’s a quaint restaurant with lawn seating for those with extra cash who want to enjoy the relaxed atmosphere at sunset.

-One nearby place worth mentioning is the Laranjeira lane; these staircases are part of the background of one of the biggest classic Portuguese movies: Pai tirano.
+One nearby place worth mentioning is Laranjeira Lane; these staircases are part of the background of one of the greatest classic Portuguese movies, Pai tirano.

 Rua do Diário de Notícias (Diário de Notícias Street)

-Rua do Diário de Notícias is the busiest street on a Friday or Saturday night at the heart of Bairro Alto with its street packed with people drinking beer in front of the bars.
+Rua do Diário de Notícias is the busiest street on a Friday or Saturday night at the heart of Bairro Alto, with the street packed with people drinking beer in front of the bars.

-During the day it is usually a quiet street much like the rest of Bairro Alto, but it’s at night that becomes at night.
-In general, most of the streets at the heart of Bairro Alto have bars and people on weekend nights, including Rua da Rosa, the main street, but it’s Rua do Diário de Notícias that has more bars in comparison to the other streets.
+During the day, it is usually a quiet street much like the rest of Bairro Alto, but it’s at night that it truly comes alive.
+In general, most of the streets at the heart of Bairro Alto have bars and people on weekend nights, including Rua da Rosa, the main street, but it’s Rua do Diário de Notícias that has the most bars compared to the other streets.

 Miradouro de São Pedro de Alcântara (São Pedro de Alcântara Viewpoint)